technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 2/Lab 2 — Managing Sensitive Information Types.md

 12. In the **Add a keyword list** page enter **Employee absence** in the **ID** field.
-In the **Case insensitive** box, enter the following keywords, each into a separate line:
+In the **Case insensitive** box, enter the following keywords, each into a separate line

 ```
 employee